 On Creative Coding

-Of course this is the long-term benefit of this style of coding, but there's intrinsic value too.
+Learning and experimentation are the long-term benefits of this style of coding, but there's intrinsic value too.
 Creative coding is satisfying in itself.
-It's creating art, which you can enjoy for its own sake.
+It creates art, which you can enjoy for its own sake.

 How did I start?